heavyai/heavyai-rs/README.md

 let results = client.sql_execute(session, query, columnar, nonce, first_n, at_most_n);
 ```

-See the examples folder for more a more complete example.
+See the examples folder for a more complete example.

 ## Contributing